Divorce Procedures in Kuwait

 What should you NOT do?

-- Do not leave the marital home during iddah without legal advice — this could affect your rights.
+- Do not leave the marital home during iddah without legal advice — this could affect your rights to maintenance and custody.

 - Do not accept a verbal divorce without documentation — make sure the divorce is registered with the court.

-- Do not waive your mahr or financial rights without understanding the full consequences.
+- Do not waive your mahr or financial rights without understanding the full consequences — a lawyer should advise you first.